antarctica/bas-web-map-engine-v1/README.md

 #### Local Tomcat server

+The local Tomcat server hosts the Web Map Engine application (at `/`).

 The manager application for the local Tomcat server can be accessed at: [localhost:8080/manager](http://localhost:8080/manager).

 The login credentials are: